cvalenzuela/Mappa/README.md

 }
 ```

 Once `append()` is used, a complete access to the base map and its original properties and methods can be found in `myMap.map`.
-This will allow to call any map original property or method.
+This allows to call any of the maps original properties or methods.

 ##### Complete Example: